President Street Station

 The President Street Station in Baltimore, Maryland, is a former train station and railroad terminal.
 Built in 1849 and opened in February 1850, the station saw some of the earliest bloodshed of the American Civil War (1861-1865), and was an important rail link during the conflict.
-Today, it is the oldest surviving big-city railroad terminal in the United States.
-A preservation campaign and renovation project completed in 1997 enabled the station to be operated as the Baltimore Civil War Museum for several years.
+It is the oldest surviving big-city railroad terminal in the United States.

+In 1997, a preservation campaign and renovation project was completed, enabling the station to be operated as Baltimore Civil War Museum.